Xuan-Lai/TCM-NER/README.md

 # TCM-NER
-The repository is an  implementation of the paper: Named entity recognition for traditional Chinese medicine with lexical enhancement and span method
+The source code of the paper:
+Qing Ye, Xuan Lai, Chunlei Cheng.
+Named entity recognition for traditional Chinese medicine with lexical enhancement and span method.